lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@script`
-Let's look at Framingham more.
-By using dplyr and kable from knitr, we can check and present the number of visits participants came in for and how long participants where followed for.
-There were 3 visits, which is from the variable period, and >13 years of follow-up, which is the variable time in days.
+Let's look more at the data.
+Using dplyr, we can see the maximum number of visits participants came in for and how long they where followed for.
+Here, we see there were 3 visits, found by looking at the period variable, and >13 years of follow-up, found from the time variable, which was in days.
 Next, let's check how many participants came at the first visit.
-To only see baseline data, we filter by period.
-We see there are >4400 participants, which is a pretty big sample.
+To only see baseline data, we filter by the first period.
+Here it shows there are >4400 participants, which is a pretty big sample.

 ---